ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 **Out of range problem**:
 Assume that the keyboard is connected with 2 devices：device 1 and device 2.
 If you turn on the keyboard, the keyboard will first connect with device1.
-And now you put the device 1 out of the communication range of the keyboard, then the keyboard will look for the device that is already paired, that would be the device 2.
+And now you put the device 1 out of the communication range of the keyboard, then the keyboard will look for the device that is already paired, that would be the device 2 and stay connected with it.
 If you put device 1 back into the communication range, the keyboard will still stay connected with device 2, if you want to type with device 1, you need reboot the keyboard or enter layer 3 and select BT device 1.

 ## How to delete the pairing